ArtBlocks/artbot/README.md

 ## Contributing to artbot

 For now, Artbot development is coordinated informally over Discord.
-Please reach out to purplehat.eth#7327 or ryley-o.eth#5272 if you think you might be interested in helping out.
+Please reach out to grant#6616, purplehat.eth#7327, or ryley-o.eth#5272 if you think you might be interested in helping out.

-Please write tests for all new features!
+Anyone who contributes to Artbot will be eligible to claim a [GitPOAP](https://www.gitpoap.io/gh/ArtBlocks/artbot)